The new year is upon us, and if you’re thinking of upgrading your own personal audio, we can help.

 Read our in-depth Sennheiser HD6XX/HD650 review

-Who they’re for: iPhone (or iPad and iPod Touch) users, who want a no-compromises true wireless earbuds experience.
+Who they’re for: iPhone users, who want the best money-is-no-object set of wireless headphones.

 Why you should buy them: The Google Pixel Buds 2 are full of features and usability for a reasonable price.